1700 through 1899

 In 1990’s the church continued to grow through the acquisition of adjacent properties and increased its mission field to include a youth minister, along with annual missions such as the Appalachian Service Project and the Pumpkin Patch.

-This year we will celebrate 196 years of serving the people of Alachua at our Homecoming Celebration in November.
+In 2020, we will celebrate 197 years of serving the people of Alachua at our Homecoming Celebration in November.